 If the Government isn’t concerned about climate change, does it give a hoot about our wildlife and countryside?
-You guessed it.

 While the preferred route avoids the Otmoor nature reserve in Oxfordshire, the Expressway will nevertheless devastate huge tracts of wildlife-supporting countryside in Buckinghamshire and Oxfordshire, including Bernwood Forest and the Otmoor Basin.

 Road planners generally seek to avoid designated Sites of Special Scientific Interest (SSSIs), which are protected in law.
 The upshot is that supposedly “ordinary” countryside is simply regarded as a blank canvas on which to stick development.
 Yet, many areas that aren’t designated SSSIs possess an abundance of wildlife that far exceeds those designations.